chrislopresto/ember-freestyle/doc/API-DESIGN.md

    * Component display configuration
      * Background color (transparent, color)
      * Arg Display, grid (each option for a particular arg as rows or columns)
+   * Maintain display state (including focused collection item and control panel settings) across refreshes.
 4. Obvious extensibility points for component documentation and argument discovery (ie: JSDoc, Typescript)
+5. Freestyle::Usage should be usable on its own or easily integrated into another tool (such as a documentation-focused addon)
+6. Offers ways to share state via URL with collaborators
+7. Allows end developers to create their own freestyle components that have access to similar behavior and APIs as the core components do.

 ## Stretch Goals